 “Do you stand by my bed at night and watch me grow?”

-Arms stretched out: “I love you this much.
+With arms outstretched, Jeannette said, “I love you this much.
 You love me more because you have longer arms.”

 “Your eyes don’t look like you can see through them.
 They just look like a decoration on your face.”